udelcodes/udelcodes.github.io/crypto2.md

 Each hexadecimal digit 0 - F can be represented as 4 1s and 0s.

+So now we could convert 6F0 into binary, maybe we can send false information to E Corp this way.
+What if we also combine our binary/ hexadecimal codes with our ciphers from yesterday?
+By combining different encryption methods, we strengthen the security of our data.

 ### End of Day Wrap Up

 Congratulations!
 You made it through day 2!!
 We hope you had fun learning about the different number systems today.
 If you really liked today's lesson, be sure to dig deeper into the different number systems in coding and keep learning!
 Take what you learned today and go teach a friend or a family member, and you can start sending secret messages to each other!
-See you tomorrow for a new lesson on logical operators and randomness in cryptography.
+See you tomorrow for a new lesson on operators and randomness in cryptography.
 The next lesson will use [this link](https://udel.codes/crypto3).